joyutils/dwg-production/README.md

 You should wait for nodes to fully sync up before using it in production.

-Both services only listen on localhost as they are intended to be used publicly and reserved for the storage/distributors running on the same host.
+Both services only listen on localhost as they are not intended to be used publicly and reserved for the storage/distributors running on the same host.

 For more options configuring the [QueryNode](QUERYNODE.md)

+A basic open telemetry collector and dashboard is also up and running.
+Access the [Jaeger](https://www.jaegertracing.io/) telemetry dashboard at http://localhost:16686

+Currently only the caddy service is configued to send trace logs to the local collector.

 ### Distributor Node
 If you want to run a Distributor node check the following [instructions](DISTRIBUTOR.md)